colocrossing/colocrossing-whmcs-plugin/modules/addons/colocrossing/api/README.md

 $colocrossing_client = new ColoCrossing_Client('YOUR_API_TOKEN');
 ```

+If you are running on a Windows system, you will need to modify the cookie jar location in `src/ColoCrossing/Client.php`.
+By default it is set to `/tmp/colocrossing_cookie_jar.txt` for Linux systems.
+Your Web Server will need permissions to write to the cookie jar file.

 Accessing Resources
 -------------------------------
 Once the ColoCrossing_Client is created, you can access numerous resources from the client object.
 The resources available are devices, networks, null_routes, and subnets.